-The idea is to trade the strength and weakness of currencies and get profit.
-But some of the traders don't believe that this idea can be profitable.
-And if it works, why and how it works?
-In this article, we are going to explain the main factors which affect the strength of the currencies and give you a more in-depth look to assess the currency strength meter and the idea behind it.
+The idea is to trade the strength and weakness of currencies and make profits.
+But some traders do not believe this idea can be profitable.
+And if it works, why and how does it work?
+In this article, we explain the main factors that affect the strength of currencies and give you a deeper insight into the evaluation of the currency strength meter and the idea behind it.

-Generally, there are trends in finical markets.
-Trends are generated from continuous currency demand.
-This demand is caused by certain factors (long or short term).
+In general, there are trends in the financial markets.
+Trends are created by a continuous demand for currencies.
+This demand is triggered by certain factors (long or short term).

-The first factor is the inflation rate in the country of the currency.
-Normally at other equal things, the high inflation makes the currency weaker and the low inflation rate makes the currency relatively strong.
+The first factor is the inflation rate in the country where the currency is traded.
+Normally, a high inflation rate makes the currency weaker and a low inflation rate makes the currency relatively strong.

-The high interest rate is good for the currency, as if you own it, you will gain more interest rates.
-In case one country is with high inflation and high interest rate, it is a good point to monitor the real interest rate (nominal interest rate minus inflation rate).
+A high interest rate is good for the currency because when you own it, you get more interest.
+If a country has high inflation and a high interest rate, it makes sense to watch the real interest rate (nominal interest rate minus inflation rate).

 Monetary policy of the central bank

-It is good to monitor also the side and pace of the Interest rate.
-For example, if one central bank in is the stage of increasing the interest rate, it is good for the strength of this currency, as the future increase the interest rate, will increase the power of the currency further.
+It is good to also monitor the side and pace of the interest rate.
+For example, if a central bank is about to increase the interest rate, it is good for the strength of that currency as the future increase in the interest rate will further increase the power of the currency.

 Cash money flow

-Another important factor for demand and supply for certain currencies is the real inflow or outflow from the country’s currency.
-If the country generates stable positive overweight of export over import, this generates cash inflow in the country and increases the strength of the currency.
-In the opposite case, the outflow decreases the value of the currency.
-A special case is if a certain country has a strong tourism sector.
-This sector generally generates an inflow of money in the domestic country.
+Another important factor in the demand and supply of certain currencies is the real inflows or outflows from the country's currency.
+If the country achieves a stable positive excess of exports over imports, this leads to an inflow of funds into the country and increases the strength of the currency.
+Conversely, the outflow decreases the value of the currency.
+A special case is when a particular country has a strong tourism sector.
+This sector generally generates an inflow of money domestically.

 Central bank reserves

-If the Central bank of the country spends money in order to keep the current value of the national currency, the size of the reserve of foreign money decrease.
-This is bad for the currency and at a certain time the power of the currency will decrease and it will reduce its strength.
+When the country's central bank issues money to maintain the current value of the country's currency, the amount of foreign reserves decreases.
+This is bad for the currency and at a certain point of time, the power of the currency will decrease and it will lose its strength.

-As the factors can generate different side signals and on top of this you always need to monitor the ratio of two currencies, you need to monitor something with a number value.
-Our currency strength meter gives you the possibility to trade the strength and the weakness of the currencies.
+Since the factors can produce different signals and moreover, you always need to observe the ratio of two currencies, it is necessary to observe something with a numerical value.
+Our currency strength meter gives you the opportunity to trade the strength and weakness of currencies.

 You don't have to open a trade every day